Outer Coast Summer Seminar 2020

-Due to circumstances of the COVID-19 pandemic, and concerns for the health and safety of Outer Coast students, faculty and staff, and the community of Sitka, we will be moving forward with a virtual program for students to participate in from home.
-This program will be a unique endeavor, designed for this specific moment in time — but will maintain the dynamic learning environment of past Summer Seminars.
-In the interest of best serving our students we are crafting a program with a focus on promoting intellectual engagement, purpose, and belonging during this uncertain time.
+Due to circumstances of the COVID-19 pandemic, and concerns for the health and safety of Outer Coast students, faculty and staff, and the community of Sitka, the 2020 Summer Seminar became a virtual program for students to participate in from home.
+Read what the student body wrote about the program here!

 Summer Seminar 2020 Course List

 Intro to Applied Economics – The Economics of Rural Alaskan Water Utilities

 In this course, students will learn applied economics by exploring the economics of drinking water and wastewater treatment systems in Alaska.
 Alaska has the highest rate of households without in-home access to drinking water and sanitation services in the United States.
 Why?
 We will answer this question using economics, which is the study of how we, as individuals or as a society, decide to allocate resources.
 We will learn about economies of scale, incentives, prices, and the laws of demand and supply.
 We will touch on the cultural dimension of economics and the colonial roots of infrastructure development in rural Alaska.
 Students will also collaborate on a research project, which will be published.
 By the end of this course students will be thinking like economists.

 Indigenizing Futures: Healing Within and Against the Anthropocene